Víctor Hugo Ávalos: Deportes Temuco

 In January 2004, aged 32, he arrived at Deportes Temuco of the Chilean Primera División, going on to remain the vast majority of his remaining career in the country, representing in quick succession C.D.
 Universidad de Concepción, Deportes Puerto Montt, C.D.P.
 Curicó Unido and Santiago Wanderers of Valparaíso (playing seventeen 2007 Apertura games for the latter club) and having also appeared for C.D.F.A.
 Arturo Fernández Vial in the Primera B.

 Silvio Pettirossi

 In 2008, Ávalas played for Club Silvio Pettirossi.
 Avalos amassed a total of 15 appearances for Silvio Pettirossi during the 2008 season.

 Villa Florida

 In 2009, Ávalos joined local team Villa Florida.

 International career

 Ávalos was capped once by the Paraguayan national side, on 14 February 1996 against Bolivia.
 He replaced Club Atlético Independiente's Roberto Acuña in the 52nd minute of a 1–4 away friendly loss prior to the 1998 FIFA World Cup qualifiers.

 Additionally, Ávalos played four times for the U-20s in 1991, competing in the South American Youth Championship in Venezuela.

+Personal life

+He is the father of the Chilean footballer Giovanny Ávalos.